ljunggren/boozang-docs/README.md

 ###### Running the report

 You can also go ahead and run the features, even if they are not implemented.
 As you can see, the error message "Not implemented" is shown for each test step.
 You can even go as far as setting up the test job on your CI server and configure email notifications.
-This way the whole team will get notified fom the beginning what wok needs to be done, and can track the progress from beginning to end.
-This is also a way to keep business stakeholders up-to-date, and reduce reporting overhead.
+This way, the whole team will get notified from the beginning the work needs to be done and can track the progress from beginning to end.
+This is also a way to keep business stakeholders updated and reduce reporting overhead.

 ...